French MP Olivier Dassault dies in helicopter crash | DW | 07.03.2021

 Olivier Dassault, French MP and son of industrialist Serge Dassault, died in a helicopter crash on Sunday.

-The 69-year-old, a lawmaker with The Republic on the March party, was killed in Calavdos in Normandy, northern France, French media said.
+The 69-year-old, a lawmaker with the center-right Republicans party, was killed in Calavdos in Normandy, northern France, French media said.

 French President Emmanuel Macron paid tribute to him on Twitter.